lionelmace/iks-lab/book/appendix-terraform.md

 In this tutorial, you will use a sample configuration to provision a **VPC**, a **Kubernetes cluster**, an **OpenShift** cluster, a **Mongo** database, a **LogDNA** instance, a **Sysdig** instance and a **COS** instance.
 Both LogDNA and Sysdig instance will be attached to both clusters.

-Finish by deleting all of the resources created by the configuration.
+Finish by deleting all of the resources created by the configuration to minimize cost.

 ## Install Terraform